frontendweekly/virga/11ty/posts/2020-03-03-TROCT-CSS-Architecture.md

   - CSS
 ---

-The title is just a click bait and I won't claim I invented this since it is just my way of applying the Inverted Triangle architecture (AKA ITCSS) which was first introduced by Harry Roberts.
+The title is just a clickbait and I won't claim I invented this since it is just my way of applying the Inverted Triangle architecture (AKA ITCSS) which was first introduced by Harry Roberts.

 In simplest words, ITCSS is a methodology for organizing CSS files within layers-from generic to explicit, and from low to high specificity.
 If you want to learn more in depth, you should [check out Harry's talk](https://youtu.be/hz76JIU_xB0).